Contributed by Majernik & Mihalikova.

 4.3.
 Local market practice

 Please see our answer above.

-If the offer of securities to the public is made or admission to trading is sought only in Slovakia, the prospectus should be issued in Slovak language.
-Otherwise the prospectus should be issued either in a language accepted by the competent authorities of those Member States, where the offer of securities to the public or admission to trading is sought or in a language customary in the international finance environment.
+If the offer of securities to the public is made or admission to trading is sought only in Slovakia, the prospectus should be issued in the Slovak language.
+Otherwise, the prospectus should be issued either in a language accepted by the competent authorities of those Member States, where the offer of securities to the public or admission to trading is sought, or in a language customary in the international finance environment.

 5. Prospectus Approval Process

 The National Bank of Slovakia (NBS) is the only competent authority for regulation and oversight over the issuance of the prospectus.

 5.2.
 Timeline, number of draft submissions, review, and approval process

 NBS approves the prospectuses of securities within the time limits specified in the Prospectus Regulation as follows:

 (a) the prospectus, documents forming the prospectus (including Registration document or Universal registration document) within 10 working days of the submission of the draft prospectus for its approval; in case of a frequent issuer, the time limit for the prospectus consisting of separate documents is reduced to five working days;

 (b) a supplement to the prospectus within five working days of the submission of the application for approval;